 Watch out for topes

-Topes are large speed bumps that are freqently found in small villages and towns throughout Mexico.
-Sometimes they are well identified, other times they are not.
+Topes are large speed bumps that are frequently found in small villages and towns throughout Mexico.
+Sometimes they are well-identified, other times they are not.
 If you are getting close to a town keep an eye out for topes, it’s almost inevitable you’ll hit one going too fast which can cause damage to your vehicle.

 Mexican drivers use their vehicle signals such as a blinker or flasher as a way to communicate with other drivers.
 For example, drivers may put their flashers on if they are stopping for a tope, toll booth, or if traffic is slowing ahead.
 Flashers can also let the driver behind you know if there are hazards in the road like a car on the side of the road, debris, or if there is a truck coming from the other direction.

-As you can see from the vehicle signals, having a two lane road or highway become a three or four lane highway by passing in the center lanes if very common.
+As you can see from the vehicle signals, having a two-lane road or highway become a three or four-lane highway by passing in the center lanes is very common.
 For this reason, it’s a good idea to hug the side of the road as semis and other Mexican drivers will try and pass you no matter the size of the road.

 Military checkpoints are very common.
-You will notice areas with Federal (Federales) vehicles or signs and people in uniform with vest and weapons.
+You will notice areas with National Guard (Guardia Nacional) vehicles or signs and people in uniform with vests and weapons.
 If you do get stopped at a checkpoint provide them with your documentation and answer any questions they may have.
 The Federales are working hard to minimize illegal activity and make these routine stops a part of their efforts to reduce cartel activity across the country.

 Getting pulled over